Killing of Silverio Villegas González

-On September 12, 2025, 38-year old Silverio Villegas González was shot and killed by an unnamed United States Immigration and Customs Enforcement (ICE) officer while trying to flee a traffic stop in the Franklin Park suburb of Chicago, Illinois.
-ICE claimed that González seriously injured an ICE agent while fleeing, prompting an agent to fire at González.
-However, bodycam footage conflicts with that claim.
+On September 12, 2025, 38-year-old Silverio Villegas González was shot and killed by an unnamed United States Immigration and Customs Enforcement (ICE) officer while trying to flee a traffic stop in the Franklin Park suburb of Chicago, Illinois, United States.
+Villegas González's death was the third fatal shooting by immigration agents during the second Trump administration, and the third death during an immigration operation.